foobar404/moth/roadmap.md

             - start with most common colors
             - squash similer colors?
     - deleting a color from the pallette doesint effect layers
+- non-destructive "Effects"
+    - outline effect
+    - The "sun" effect is a ball, that is placed somewhere on the canvas, and affects the colors of the sprites with a specific falloff
+        - light source tool, creates highlights and shadows for you